SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 **• Prompt Sensitivity:** The efficacy of GPT-3.5's responses is highly dependent on the prompt's construction.
 Subtle nuances in how prompts are phrased can lead to significant variances in the output, which may not always align with the specific educational standards used to define text difficulty levels.

 **• Model Training and Data Representation:** GPT-3.5 Turbo has not been fine-tuned on a corpus specifically curated for grading French text difficulty, likely contributing to the suboptimal accuracy observed (23.12%).
-The model's broad training base may not sufficiently capture the specific features relevant to the linguistic challenges faced by English speakers learning French.
+The model's broad training base may not sufficiently capture the specific features relevant to the linguistic challenges English speakers learning French face.

 While GPT-3.5 Turbo offers a strong foundation due to its advanced natural language processing capabilities, its deployment in LogoRank highlighted the need for more specialized solutions in educational applications.
 Moving forward, by focusing on specialized training and enhanced model interaction strategies, LogoRank can better achieve its goal of seamlessly integrating into individuals' language learning journeys globally.